FEBRUARY REVOLUTION

 aspects of the national economy.
 While it can often control the economy to some extent,

-ultimately the economic contradictions of capitalism inevitably get out of their control, as
+ultimately the economic contradictions of capitalism inevitably get out of its control, as

-with the current financial/economic crisis that first became so serious in the fall of
+with the Great Recession financial/economic crisis that first became so serious in the fall of

 2008.